 You might be thinking..."there are people far worse off than me...it's nothing really" and bury your pain and anxiety, grin and 'pull yourself together', but those buried issues have a habit of coming back and biting us from a different angle - again and again.
 It's the first step that counts.....

 That's where I come in, really.
 To help you find out exactly what's at the root of the issue, break it down and put it back together where you are able to see it, put it in it's proper place so it doesn't keep taking you by surprise - and then you can move on.....

 As a Supervisor, I incorporate this approach with a particular interest in facilitating your own growth as a Therapist as you start out on this journey.

 Training, qualifications & experience

-I have an Advanced Diploma in Humanistic Integrative Counselling (a BACP accredited qualification from CPPD Counselling School, N8), which covers a variety of counselling models, including psychodynamic, person centred, gestalt TA, CBT, and so on.
-I also have a Diploma in Person Centred Counselling from 'metanoia'.
+I have a Diploma in Clinical Supervision and an Advanced Diploma in Humanistic Integrative Counselling (a BACP accredited qualification from CPPD Counselling School, N8), which covers a variety of counselling models, including psychodynamic, person centred, gestalt TA, CBT, and so on.

 My own counselling journey has been a long one and life has taken me along some different paths, however, I have always found that warmth, empathy and an ability to really hear what someone is saying has allowed me to become a person that people turn to.
 Apart from the professional skills that I possess, I have gained experience from the many challenges that life has thrown in my way and continue to be open to new ones.